devAyushDubey/ARPoster2021_Innogeeks/README.md

 - Fork the repository.
 - Clone the project to your local.
-- Open the project folder with Android Studio.
+- Open the project folder with Unity Hub (Unity Version 2018 preferred).
 - Install and setup Vuforia as a dependancy.
 - Run a the project.
 - And you are good to go!